ChrisCummins/chriscummins.github.io/_posts/2014-11-23-5-things-to-read.md

    expert, the success of which relies largely on your ability to communicate and interact well with peers and superiors whose opinions and interests may not coincide with your own.
-This book does a great job of providing an explicit framework for these interactions.
+This book does a great job of providing an explicit framework for improving the quality of these interactions.
 1. [The Elements of Style](http://www.amazon.co.uk/dp/020530902X).
    The primary medium of communicating research is the written word.
 For this reason, the importance of the ability to write